SanchezWarren/Js-Test/README.md

         └── types.ts
  ```

-types.ts defines the TypeScript Interface for the type fetch from the API
+types.ts defines the TypeScript Interface for the data-type fetched from the BackEnd
 ```javascript I'm A tab
 export interface Product {
     id: null;